JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Inputs:**
 **Drainage basins** - Vector layer containing drainage basin features.

-**Channel network** -
+**Channel network** - Vector layer containing the drainage network of the drainage basins.

-Vector layer containing the drainage network of the drainage basins.
+**Distance limit for connecting channels** - This is the maximum distance to join channels that are not fully connected to correct possible faults in the drainage network.

 **DEM** - Digital Elevation Model in the area of the drainage basins.